 The image quality can be further enhanced by enabling HDR (High Dynamic Range) if the content you’re watching is HDR10-compatible.

-Whether it’s a console game, a PC game, or a movie supporting HDR, your screen will be enriched with a more lifelike picture with increased contrast and color gamut.
+Whether it’s a console game, a PC game, or a video supporting HDR, the image quality will get even better colors.

-However, it’s important to note that due to the rather low 300-nit peak brightness of the BenQ EW3270U HDR monitor, the picture won’t be nearly as eye-catching as it’s on true HDR displays with much higher luminance capabilities.
+However, it’s important to note that due to the rather low 300-nit peak brightness of the BenQ EW3270U HDR monitor, the picture won’t be nearly as eye-catching as it’s on true HDR displays with much higher luminance and localized dimming capabilities.

-The viewing angles are 178 degrees both horizontally and vertically but some minor shift in contrast here and there are expected when watching the screen from certain off-angles.
+The viewing angles are 178 degrees both horizontally and vertically, but some minor shifts in contrast here and there are expected when watching the screen from certain off-angles.

 With a response time speed of 4ms, motion blur and ghosting is noticeable in fast-paced games, but for casual gaming, it’s perfectly acceptable.